Artist Credit: MEITING SONG @mad.lizzard

 One Sunday morning I found myself joining a workshop that quite frankly, changed how I view my life.
 Create Space is a pay if you can/free global retreat and workshop that is ran by professors, creatives, activists, and therapists that have helped create an experience that is unique and transformative.
 Each programme is designed to inspire, empower, and build a more supportive community.
 With a coffee and workshop guide to help guide you along the way, each speaker brings a different insight into purpose and philosophy.
 I'm not alone in saying that exploring my purpose is a sensitive and delicate matter, I have suffered a lot of identity and mental health issues and to know that many of us are not alone is empowering and extremely comforting.

 The workshops are 4 hours, comprised of various creative tasks where you will be able to speak to people and participants from various ages, ethnicities, identities and perspectives.
-Also, a big note is that you are not allowed to take photos or videos as safety is at priority utmost important to everyone and individuals.
+Also, a big note is that you are not allowed to take photos or videos as safety is of utmost importance.
 One of the speakers (Michael Stephens), speaks through a picture, as I close my eyes and listen through this state of meditation and journey, I begin to feel an overwhelming sense of emotion and power.
 As I started feeling this intense emotion, tears were rolling down my face and I felt like a big weight had been lifted.
 It is that change in perspective, and appreciation of how amazing and special it is to just BE yourself.
 Being at one with our perspective and presence, and more importantly how as a community we can support each other in unimaginable ways.

 Being proud and present with ourselves is something we are all still discovering at many stages of our lives.
 And that is ok.